-As a digital marketer, knowing how to get your brand, website, or company found by searchers is a core skill, and understanding how SEO is evolving will keep you at the top of your game.
-However, while SEO changes frequently in small ways, its key principles do not.
-We can break SEO into three components:
+Search Engine Optimization (SEO)As a digital marketer, knowing how to get your brand, website, or company found by searchers is a core skill, and understanding how SEO is evolving will keep you at the top of your game.

-The process of ensuring the content on your site is relevant and provides a great user experience.
-It includes targeting the right keywords within your content and can be done through a content management system.
+On-Page OptimizationThe process of ensuring the content on your site is relevant and provides a great user experience.
+Using a content management system, you can then target the right keywords within your content.
 Common examples of content management systems include WordPress, Wix, Drupal, Joomla, Magento, Shopify, and Expression Engine.

-Search engine algorithms are computer programs that look for clues to give the searcher the exact results they are looking for.
+What Happens While Searching?Search engine algorithms are computer programs that look for clues to give the searcher the exact results they are looking for.
 Search engines rely on algorithms to find web pages and decide which ones to rank for any given keyword.
 There are three steps to how search engines work:

-This refers to a search engine’s ability to send out “crawlers” to discover new pages based on the website’s themes and topics.
-They also check previously discovered pages to see if there have been any updates or changes made.
+1. CrawlingThis refers to a search engine’s ability to send out “crawlers” to discover new pages based on the website’s themes and topics.
+Also, check previously discovered pages to see if there have been any updates or changes made.

-When the crawlers have concluded their search, they will index a website based on its evaluation.
-This registration will then store the website within its database, linking it to certain topics.
+2. IndexingWhen the crawlers have concluded their search, they will index a website based on its evaluation.
+Then registration will then store the website within its database, linking it to certain topics.
 A web page may not be indexed if:

-- it’s not mobile-friendly
+- Not mobile-friendly

-- its content is considered duplicate
+- Content is considered duplicate

-- it couldn’t be crawled
+- Couldn’t be crawled

-- the page or domain lacked inbound links
+- Page or domain lacked inbound links